Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Transportation Strategy:

 - Cycling: I bike between cherry blossom spots specifically to avoid bus congestion.
-Kyoto has relatively flat terrain in central areas, and rental bikes cost ¥1,000 to ¥1,500 per day.
+Kyoto has relatively flat terrain in central areas, and rental bikes are typically priced per day (cost varies by shop, bike type, and season).
 Most major spots have bike parking.

 - Subway: The Karasuma Line and Tozai Line avoid surface traffic and connect to several cherry blossom spots (Kyoto Gyoen, Nanzen-ji area, Nijo Castle).